RickStrahl/BlogPosts/2020-08/DotnetTools/DotnetTools.md

 They are easy to consume which gives access to a variety existing tools and because they are so easy to share promote a community of tools to be created.

-Hopefully this post has given you some ideas of tools that you might want to use, or better yet - create and share your own with the communicate or even just within your organization.
+Hopefully this post has given you some ideas of tools that you might want to use, or better yet - create and share your own with the community or even just within your organization.

 Rock on!